vleplat/rgb-tensor-denoise/README.md

 A lightweight toolbox for **RGB image denoising** using **patch-based tensor decomposition techniques**.
 The core idea is to **leverage advanced image denoising methods** — based on **low-rank tensor decompositions (Tucker and Tensor Train)** — to remove noise from RGB images while preserving important image details.

+**About:** A lightweight toolbox for RGB image denoising using patch-based tensor decomposition techniques.
+Leverages Tucker and Tensor Train (TT) decompositions to remove noise while preserving image details through superpixel-aware segmentation and adaptive compression.

 This package implements recent developments in **image denoising with tensor models** and provides a complete pipeline for RGB image denoising.
 It supports:
 - **Superpixel-based segmentation** to capture local spatial coherence,
 - **Patch grouping and higher-order tensor reshaping**,